Ángel Daniel Vassallo: 2008–2009

+Professional career

 Baloncesto Superior Nacional

-Vassallo debuted in the Baloncesto Superior Nacional tournament on April 17, 2009, scoring 22 points against the Gigantes de Carolina.
+Vassallo debuted in the Baloncesto Superior Nacional on April 17, 2009, scoring 22 points against the Gigantes de Carolina.
 He closed his first week scoring 26 and 19 points in games versus the Vaqueros de Bayamón and Cangrejeros de Santurce, as well as capturing 15 rebounds in these two games.
 He closed the month of April scoring 17 and 19 points against the Atléticos de San Germán and Piratas de Quebradillas.
 On May 2, 2009, Vassallo scored 26 points and captured 7 rebounds in a game versus the Leones de Ponce, before taking a hiatus of three weeks while he participated in NBA training camps.
 Upon returning, he scored 34 points and recovered 7 rebounds in his first game.
 On May 30, 2009, Vassallo scored 53 points versus the Indios de Mayagüez, recording the highest number of points in his life and tying the career-high of his father's BSN career.
 He closed this week scoring 36 points and 9 rebounds against Ponce.
-From June 10–16, Vassallo scored 30, 14,18 and 26 points in games against the Mets de Guaynabo, Mayagüez, Bayamón and Carolina, capturing 32 rebounds.
+From June 10 to 16, Vassallo scored 30, 14, 18 and 26 points in games against the Mets de Guaynabo, Mayagüez, Bayamón and Carolina, capturing 32 rebounds.
 In his last two games of the season, Vassallo scored 48 points and recovered 12 rebounds in games versus the Grises de Humacao and Capitanes de Arecibo.
-In his first BSN All-Star Game, he scored 11 points and recovered 3 rebounds.
-Since he only played 15 games for the Criollos, Vassallo was not included in the league's leader boards however, during these games he recorded a higher average than all of the players included in the boards, with 25.6 points per game, in contrast to the league's scoring champion, Jesse Pellot Rosa, who had 23.48 points per game.
-Despite the elimination of the Criollos, Vassallo received 25 out of 28 votes in the "Rookie of the Year" elections.
+In his first BSN All-Star Game, he recorded 11 points and 3 rebounds.
+Since he only played 15 games for the Criollos, Vassallo was not included in the league's leaderboards however, during these games he recorded a higher average than all of the players included in the boards, with 25.6 points per game, in contrast to the league's scoring champion, Jesse Pellot Rosa, who had 23.48 points per game.
+Despite the Criollos' elimination, Vassallo received 25 out of 28 votes in the "Rookie of the Year" elections.
 The Criollos recessed prior to the 2010 BSN season and the Gallitos de Isabela earned the rights of his contract.
 Vassallo joined the team during the playoffs, but the team was swept by the Vaqueros in their series.
 His season average were 25.6 points per game and 6.7 rebounds per game.
 In 2014, he won sixth man of the year and championship with Leones de Ponce.